 A CRM solution helps you focus on your organization’s relationships with individual people — including customers, service users, colleagues, or suppliers — throughout your lifecycle with them, including finding new customers, winning their business, and providing support and additional services throughout the relationship.”

 A marketing automation / CRM tool are extremely beneficial for keeping track of your prospect patients, your subscribers, and patients.
 In addition, you can set up forms on your website to connect to your CRM tool, meaning, contacts can be automatically added.
 Furthermore, each form fill out can trigger an email or a sequence of emails to be automatically sent.
-If you’re looking to create a great therapist website strategy that is highly automated, we recommend connecting a CRM tool that has marketing automation capabilities.
+If you’re looking to create a great therapy website strategy that is highly automated, we recommend connecting a CRM tool that has marketing automation capabilities.

 Some therapists and psychologists choose to add a scheduling tool to their website.
 There are some great third party scheduling tools that can give your customers the option to choose a time that works for them and that you have available.
 However, other therapists we’ve worked with choose not to do this as they don’t want their schedule seen by potential patients.